Medicalization of Female Genital Mutilation

-With the exception of Egypt, where doctors are the main practitioners of FGM, it is mostly nurses and midwives who practice FGM in countries with a high rate of medicalization of FGM (Population Council report, February 2017, p.13).
+With the exception of Egypt, where doctors are the main practitioners of FGM, it is mostly nurses and midwives who practice FGM in countries with a high rate of medicalization of FGM (Population Council, 2017)

 Where is medicalization of FGM an issue ?

 “Drawing on self-reported data on medicalization from women aged 15-49 in 25 countries, we find that 74% of women who have undergone FGM/C report having been cut by a traditional practitioner.
 26% of women with FGM/C – totalling nearly 15 million women – report having been cut by a medical professional.
 Of these, 51% live in Egypt alone, and another 34% live in Sudan.
 Medicalization rates, defined as the percent of FGM/C performed by a medical professional (doctor, nurse, midwife, or other health care worker), are highest in 5 countries: Egypt (38%), Sudan (67%), Guinea (15%), Kenya (15%) and Nigeria (13%).
-Comparing data on mothers age 15- 49 and their daughters, rates of medicalization are rising substantially in all of these countries except Nigeria.” (p.10)
+Comparing data on mothers age 15- 49 and their daughters, rates of medicalization are substantially on the rise in all of these countries with the exception of Nigeria.” (p.10)

 An upward trend